caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that when the `ChocolateEgg` instance is assigned to a variable whose type is its base class, the base class implementation of `CrackShell()` is called.

-If a method in a base class is declared as `virtual`, then a method with the same name and type signature in a derived class can instead *override* the base method, instead of hiding it.
+If a method in a base class is declared as `virtual`, then a method with the same name and type signature in a derived class will *override* the base method, instead of hiding it.
 If we modify the previous example to make the `CrackShell()` method virtual:

 ```
 public class Egg